 - Select your search terms report in the Field box.

 - Select an Operator, such as any of these.

-- Click to select search terms on the Select Items dialog.
+- Select the STR option from the Condition drop-down menu to select search terms on the Select Items dialog.

 - Set any other fields as necessary.

-- Click OK.
-If you added the tagged search terms called energy, oil, and enron, the Conditions section would appear as follows:
+For example, if you added the tagged search terms called money, crime, and oil, the Conditions section would appear as follows:

 - Repeat steps 1 to 3 for each tagged search terms.

 - Click Apply and Save & Search to run your query.

 You may have an occasion where you want to grant limited permissions to a group of users outside of the site administrators.
 For example, you want to limit users from creating new search terms reports to keep your environment organized.
 However, at the same time, you want users to view, edit, and add to existing terms lists.